Coronary Artery Bypass Graft (cont.)

 - Find a local Cardiothoracic Surgeon in your town

-What are the long-term results after CABG surgery?
+What are the risks and complications of CABG surgery?

 Viewers share their comments